jaybalaji192/todoReact/README.md

 ## Run

-enter "npm start" in the terminal
+- Enter "npm start" in the terminal